AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### BlackMagicc DNS

-[BlackMagicc DNS](https://bento.me/blackmagicc) is a personal DNS Server located in Vietnam and intended for personal and small-scale use.
+[BlackMagicc DNS](https://bento.me/blackmagicc) is a personal DNS server located in Vietnam and intended for personal and small-scale use.
 It features ad blocking, malware/phishing protection, adult content filter, and DNSSEC validation.

 | Protocol | Address | |
 |----------------|----------------------------------------------------|----------------|